 ~Former U.S. Senator Max Baucus

 Not surprisingly, breweries in Montana have played a major role in the history of the area.
 Even before Montana officially joined the union, the area was littered with craft breweries.
 Nearly 150 years ago when the industry was just starting to bloom, there was not a good way to transport the alcohol before it would spoil.
 Boom towns were known for placing significant importance on the saloon and breweries in their community.
 Often the brewery would be established even before the church.
-Today over 50 breweries grace Montana’s diverse terrain, and 10 (Snowhop in Helena will soon make 11) of these craft breweries can be found in Southwest Montana.
+Today over 50 breweries grace Montana’s diverse terrain, and 10 of these craft breweries can be found in Southwest Montana.

 Here’s a Taste of What’s Brewing in our region: